-My research examines the relationship between green urban development and the visibility of homelessness in cities.
+My research examines the impact of green urban development on the lives and livelihoods of homeless New Yorkers.
 Situated in New York City but with global implications, this work centers the shift in development priorities toward what I call ecological development, where projects such as green infrastructure implementation, waterfront revitalization, and linear park creation take precedence in the city’s overall development agenda.
 I then ask how such a shift impacts the lives of homeless people through the frame of visuality, understanding that urban development and the visibility of homelessness are inextricably connected.
 Through studying this intersection, I am able to speak back more broadly to how urban envioronmental governance both alters and preserves the visibility of difference–particularly race, gender, sexuality, and disability–in public space.

 Within this broader agenda, I have several particular research projects ongoing: